[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Inspecting the Terraform state is an essential technique for troubleshooting Terraform configurations and understanding how your infrastructure is currently set up.

-The Terraform state file holds a record of all the settings and attributes of resources defined, serving as a source of truth for Terraform to determine resource configurations and detect any drift from the desired state.
+The Terraform state file records all the settings and attributes of the defined resources, serving as a source of truth for Terraform to determine resource configurations and detect drift from the desired state.

 Alternative: Use external logging tools